-Summary of significant accounting policies and other explanatory information to the financial statements as at and for the period ended 31 March 2021
+Summary of significant accounting policies and other explanatory information to the financial statements as at and for the year ended 31 March 2022

--recognition of financial assets
+De-recognition of financial assets

-The Company de-recognises a financial asset only when the contractual rights to the cash flows from the asset expire, or it transfers the financial asset and substantially all risks and rewards of ownership of the asset to another entity.
+The Company de-recognises a financial asset only when the contractual rights to the cush flows from the asset expire, or it transfers the financial asset and substantially all risks and rewards of ownership of the asset to another entity.

-If the Company neither transfers nor retains substantially all the risks and rewards of ownership and continues to control the transferred asset, the Company recognizes Its retained interest in the assets and an associated liability for amounts it may have to payb Equity Instruments and financial liabilities
+If the Company neither transfers nor retains substantially all the risks and rewards of ownership and continues to control the transferred asset, the Company recognizes its retained interest in the assets and an associated liability for amounts it may have to pay.

-If the Company retains substantially all the risks and rewards of ownership of a transferred financial asset, the Company continues to recognise the financial asset and also recognises a collateralised borrowing for the proceeds received.
+If the Company retains substantially all the risks and rewards of ownership of a transferred financial asset, the Company continues to recognise the financial asset and also recognises a collateratised borrowing for the proceeds received.